Observatory-Sciences/aravis-detector/docs/developer/explanations/arvcli.md

 - ipaddress (_ipaddress_callback): changes the default config.yml value for the server address
 - port (_port_callback): changes the default config.yml value for the server port
 - version (_version_callback): prints version and exits
 - g (_get_callback): this function prints the output of the get_value function.
-It uses the enum functionality of typer to automatically exclude wrong keywords and print out the correct set.
-The enumeration used is called silly_enum and maps the cmap keys with themselves.

-### Get_value

-This function allows an user to access a config/status variable by name.
-For this it uses the cmap dictionary to map the keyword argument with the right http request, then parses the json response and returns the most relevant part of it.
+It takes an api path then processes it into a valid http request.
+The json reply is then parsed to get the exact value
+- p (_get_callback): this function sets a specific value.

+### Get and Put requests

+Any paths starting with the “fp” value are truncated after the 3rd value.
+The first part is added as part of the http request and the later parts are used to parse the json file.

+In the above case, the “fp/config/aravis/” is transformed into “http:/< ip_address >/api/0.1/fp/config/aravis/” and the value frame_rate is used as a json key. “sys” paths are split immediately after sys, and aravis paths are sent as http paths directly.

+All put requests are either of the form “aravis/config” or “fp/config/< plugin >/” with one more path key.
+The additional key is then used to create a json file sent to the server together with the input variable.

 ### Stream